Mass protest in Baghdad follows Koran burning in Sweden

 People burned large rainbow-coloured flags representing the LGBT community after standing on them while verses from the Koran were recited in the background.

+There was a smaller protest in the southern province of Dhi Qar.

-He had called on Thursday for "mass angry protests against the Swedish embassy in Baghdad" and to demand the expulsion of the Swedish ambassador and the cutting of ties with Sweden.
+Sadr had called on Thursday for "mass angry protests against the Swedish Embassy in Baghdad" and to demand the expulsion of the Swedish ambassador and the cutting of ties with Sweden.

+“If you are defending freedoms and human rights so you should not have double standards," said Sadr in a statement read by a Sadist leader at the rally on Friday.

+"If you say that burning the flag of homosexuals is considered a major hate crime … then why don’t you consider burning the Koran a major hate crime?”

 Swedish police charged the man who burned the holy book with agitation against an ethnic or national group.
 In a newspaper interview, he described himself as an Iraqi refugee seeking to ban it.